 The YD-844 is an attractive and functional necessity for serious base-station operation.
 The unit is made of heavy cast metal which rests solidly at your operating position.
 The microphone element is dynamic (voice-coil) and is balanced (output levels and impedances) for use with the FT-101 transceiver.
 Two PPT (push to talk) buttons are available on the YD-844 microphone.
 One button is a momentary-switch which must be depressed to activate the PTT relay, the second button has a lock feature which allows hands-free operating (while still transmitting via PTT).
 The microphone element is always connected to the FT-101 so that VOX operations are available without depressing any microphone PTT buttons.
 The FT-101 transceiver has three transmit options: 1-MOX (Manually Operated transmitter), 2-PPT (Push To Talk), and 3-VOX (Voice Operated Transmitter).
 These three options are available on the front panel of the FT-101 Transceiver via toggle switch.
 The YD-844 is available in both high and low impedances.
 The microphone cord is a 3' coiled, 4 conductor (one shielded) cable terminating into a 4-pin female connector.

-A 24 hour station clock is a must-have accessory for any operator.
 The current name and format for world time is called Universal Time Coordinate (UTC).
 It has also been known over the past years as Greenwich Mean Time (GMT), and the military term ZULU (Z).
-All world time is represented in a 24-hour format based upon the global starting point in Greenwich, England (UK).
-The UTC time standard does not adjust for Daylight Savings Time in the United States.
+World time is represented in a 24-hour format based upon the global starting point in Greenwich, England (UK).
+The UTC time standard does not adjust for Daylight Savings Time.